 We are required to provide management's attestation on internal controls.
 The standards required for a public company under Section 404(a) of the Sarbanes-Oxley Act are significantly more stringent than those required of us as a privately-held company.
-Management may not be able to effectively and timely implement controls and procedures that adequately respond to the increased regulatory compliance and reporting requirements that are applicable after the Business Combination.
-As disclosed elsewhere in this Annual Report on Form 10-K, we identified and are in the process of remediating material weaknesses in our internal control over financial reporting as of December 31, 2022.
-However, if, in the future, the Company is unable to implement and maintain effective internal control over financial reporting or timely or effectively implement the additional requirements of Section 404(a), it may not be able to assess whether its internal controls over financial reporting are effective, which may subject it to financial reporting misstatements and adverse regulatory consequences and could harm investor confidence and the market price of the Company's shares of common stock.
+Management may not be able to effectively and timely implement controls and procedures that adequately respond to the increased regulatory compliance and reporting requirements that are applicable after the Gig Business Combination.
+As disclosed elsewhere in this Annual Report on Form 10-K, we previously identified and disclosed in our Annual Report, on Form 10-K for the year ended December 31, 2022, as well as in our Quarterly Report on Form 10-Q filed for the quarters ended March 31, 2023, June 30, 2023, and September 30, 2023, material weaknesses in internal controls over financial reporting related to the combination of inadequate segregation of duties, the timeliness of contract award and modification evaluation for proper revenue recognition, and ineffective IT General Controls.
+A material weakness is a deficiency, or combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of our annual or interim financial statements could occur but will not be prevented or detected on a timely basis.